copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-overview.md

 }
 ```

-The `sideJob()` lambda's receiver DSL is able to post both Inputs and Events back to the ViewModel.
-It also includes
+SideJobs are not able to directly access the ViewModel State since they are running in parallel to the InputHandler, but
-a snapshot of the State taken when the SideJob is started, and a flag to let you know if the sideJob is started
+the `sideJob()` lambda's receiver DSL is able to post both Inputs and Events back to the ViewModel to request changes to
-for the first time or restarted.
+the state.

 ## Configuration